Do you think your spouse is generally a good (enough) parent?

 - Have a complicated pension

-- Are incapable of communicating to any place of satisfactory resolution– where both parties feel adequately satisfied (i.e., less unhappy) with results
+- Are incapable of communicating to a place of satisfactory resolution on your own (where both parties feel adequately satisfied with results)

 Life does not change if you only modify the content.
 Your life will change if you will dare to alter the context.